siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-09-09-a-beginners-guide-to-fedora-linux-distribution.md

     - 'linux distributions'
     - 'linux distros'
 ---
 Fedora Linux is one of the most popular and versatile Linux distributions available today, known for its cutting-edge features and close connection to the Red Hat ecosystem.
 Whether you're a complete Linux beginner or a seasoned user looking to try something new, Fedora Linux offers a polished experience that can be tailored to a wide range of use cases, from personal desktop environments to development platforms.
-In this blog post, we'll introduce Fedora Linux, explore its key features, explain why it's a great option for beginners, and walk through the steps to get started with this powerful and flexible distribution.
+In this article, we'll introduce Fedora Linux, explore its key features, explain why it's a great option for beginners, and walk through the steps to get started with this powerful and flexible distribution.

 ## What is Fedora Linux?